-The didactic stories in “Moral Education” class in my time (I have no doubt they still exist) delighted in underlining how important it was to be a good student and listen to one’s parents and teachers.
+The didactic stories in “Moral Education” class in my time (they still exist) delighted in underlining how important it was to be a good student and listen to one’s parents and teachers.
 After all, They Always Know Best[tm].
 To fail or to slack off was to let down your parents, who gave you life!, and your entire ancestral line.
-(Fuck you, Confucius, for making guilt, obligation and conditional love from one’s own parents central to Chinese culture.)
+(So still I say: Fuck Confucius for making guilt, obligation and conditional love from one’s own parents central to Chinese culture.)

 We were never taught that there is life beyond failing.
 We weren’t even supposed to be happy with “good enough”.
 The moral stories were always about persevering until we had outstanding outward success.
 They were (and still are) reinforced by educators and tiger parents.

 I know this fear of failure is universal, whether one grew up with an Asian education or not.
 But this is my blog entry venturing that most Asian societies are so mired in this anxiety that the bulk of the population can’t see it’s there.
 They may have even more trouble fathoming why it’s so strong, and ten times more difficulty realising that there’s no changing society until they themselves grapple with failure and their fear of it.